M66B/FairEmail/FAQ.md

 Since POP3 does not allow access to the trash folder at all, there is no way to restore trashed messages.

+Note that you can hide messages and search for hidden messages, which is similar to a local trash folder, without suggesting that trashed messages can be restored, while this is actually not possible.

 <br />

 <a name="faq144"></a>